open/close all folders

 - Happens several times in Mortadelo y Filemón.
 For instance, on "La máquina del cambiazo", the titular characters are trying to run away so the Superintendent won't force them to enter the titular machine.
 During the escape, Filemón is thrown by Mortadelo over the wooden wall that marks the limit of a construction, and falls right into a pit of wet cement.
 The next thing we see is Mortadelo using a giant drill to try and get him out.

-- A Calvin and Hobbes strip had the duo find some freshly-poured cement and apparently sat in it offscreen, only to find out that it would dry very quickly.
+- A Calvin and Hobbes strip had the duo find some freshly-poured cement and apparently sit in it offscreen, only to find out that it dried very quickly.